Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph

-In this section, we initially outline the methodology for constructing training path sequences for our \textbf{P}ath-based \textbf{E}xplainable \textbf{A}utoregressive \textbf{R}ecommender via \textbf{L}anguage \textbf{M}odelling (PEARLM).
-Following this, we delve into the specifics of our newly proposed PEARLM framework (Figure \ref{fig:model-pipeline}), detailing the embedding layer, model architecture, and training objectives.
-We then expound on our novel graph constraint decoding technique designed to extract candidate path sequences, enabling the trained model to generate faithful explanations.
+In this section, we outline the methodology for constructing training path sequences for our \textbf{Path-based Explainable-Accurate Recommender via Language Modelling} (PEARLM).
+We then detail our framework (Figure \ref{fig:model-pipeline}), covering the embedding layer, model architecture, and training objectives.
+Our novel graph constraint decoding technique, designed to extract candidate path sequences for generating faithful explanations, is also expounded.